Author – Herman Hesse

 Hess borrows heavily from Gita & Upanishads.
 Unfortunately, this leaning towards Eastern religious thought led to some controversy with the teaching of books in the West, and for the first 30 years, the book was hardly a success.
 It sprang into limelight during the hippie movement of 1950s and 60s as the desire to ‘know thyself’ became more pronounced in an increasingly materialistic world.

-Why should we read it?
-To discover our own unique purpose and meaning and to know that it cannot be taught to us by any teacher.
+Why should you read the book: To discover our own unique purpose and meaning and to know that it cannot be taught to us by any teacher.
 To know that life may be about being ‘detached’, and balancing the masculine – intellect, reason, discipline – with the feminine – emotions, love, senses.